Logo The Horse Information Resource

 First, as you probably expect I'll say, the horn really does present some risk to you.
 I think of it as a "pelvic scalpel" which obviously belies my prejudice against jumping in a saddle with a horn.

-Fourth, because the saddle wasn't designed for jumping, your weight is going to be slammed down onto a tree that wasn't designed to take the landing forces resulting from a jump.
+Fifth, in addition to your horse's back risking injury, your weight is going to be slammed down onto a tree that wasn't designed to take the landing forces resulting from a jump.
 That will risk premature saddle tree failure.

 Of course, like all things in life, keeping things in perspective is important.
 An occasional, small jump in a western saddle over a small log lying on the trail at a trot or slow canter should be ok, but anything more than that is taking a greater risk than I would accept.
-A very experienced jumper could take higher jumps in a western saddle, but why take the risk for yourself and your horse?
+A very experienced jumper might be able to take higher jumps in a western saddle, but why take the risk for yourself and your horse?
 Why not get a saddle specifically for jumping or one of the trail saddles without horns that better allow jumping, such as some Australian or endurance saddles?
 They don't have horns and you can find some that are actually designed to properly distribute your weight on the horse's back when you land.

 Fortunately, major injuries while on horseback are not that common; most injuries are minor and fall into the category of scrapes and bruises.
 But, jumping accidents form a disproportionate number of the major injuries that do occur.
 Knowing that, I vote for jumping only with appropriate tack and only after receiving proper training from a qualified instructor.
 You should also talk with your instructor about the kind and height of the jumps you want to do with your horse.
 And ask if your horse is fit for such jumping and whether or not his legs should be wrapped for it.